dylanawhite92/Python-Facial-Recognition/README.md

 Using the Pillow imaging library, we can effectively 'tag' a found person similar to the way that Facebook does.
 We utilize the face encodings mapped by the library, and store those coordinates in a variable to compare them against with other images of that person.

 ![Identified](./img/taggedfaces/identified.jpg)

+And that's it so far for our experimentation with Python's Facial Recognition library!